 6. Hair Removal Devices

-Another way to get rid of hair is with a hair removal device or epilator.
-These hand-held devices have a set of rotating tweezer heads which work to remove hair as you guide it across the skin’s surface.
+Another way to remove hair is with a hair removal device or epilator.
+These hand-held devices have rotating tweezer heads that remove hair as you guide it across the skin’s surface.

-Pros: These easy to use devices make it a breeze to use at home.
-Since epilators puck hair out from the root, it takes hair quite some time to make it’s comeback.
-These devices can be used on many parts of the body from small to large areas.
+These easy-to-use devices make it a breeze to use at home.
+Since epilators puck hair out from the root, it takes hair quite some time to make its comeback.
+These devices can be used on many body parts from small to large areas.

-Cons: Removing hair with these devices is sometimes painful especially in more sensitive areas.
+Removing hair with these devices is sometimes painful, especially in more sensitive areas.

 Electrolysis uses a need that delivers a small blast of an electric current into your hair follicle.
 This current destroys the hair follicle causing the hair to be removed permanently.

-Pros: Did someone say permanent results?
-After getting several electrolysis treatments many notice a reduction in the amount of unwanted hair they have.
-This procedure is also much more cost effective than laser hair removal and is available to those with all hair types.
+Did someone say permanent results?
+After getting several electrolysis treatments, many notice a reduction in the amount of unwanted hair they have.
+This procedure is also much more cost-effective than laser hair removal and is available to those with all hair types.

-Cons: As each individual hair is removed it causes a stinging sensation that you might find unpleasant.
+As each hair is removed, it causes a stinging sensation that you might find unpleasant.
 It is also a slow process since your electrologist has to remove each hair individually.